huynhtran1509/StreamHub-iOS-CommentStream-App/README.md

 ## Getting Started

-If you haven't already, please install CocoaPods first. [[1]] Then, do the following (assuming you keep your projects in `~/dev` directory):
+If you haven't already, please install CocoaPods first. [[1]], You can do this simply by running `gem install cocoapods` and `pod setup`.
+Once installed, do the following (assuming you keep your projects in `~/dev` directory):

     cd ~/dev